NovatecConsulting/camunda-aws-s3-connector/README.md

 ### AWS Resources
 - S3 bucket (non-public) with server-side encryption and versioning enabled
-- IAM User with putObject and deleteObject rights to the bucket
+- IAM User with putObject, deleteObject and getObject rights to the bucket
 - Access key and Secret key for the IAM user

 #### IAM policy